 No, but this is typical of comments people find online.

-It is critically important to note that DIY repair attempts are generally unlikely to resolve faults while dramatically increasing the risk of damage, introduction of additional faults and electrocution.
+NOTE: DIY electronic equipment repair attempts often fail to resolve faults and significantly increase the risk of damage, introduction of additional faults and electrocution.
+Stay safe and if in doubt, take equipment to a professional.

 Dunning-Kruger